Pantocyclus/InstantSCCS/README.md

 ### Basic Run Plan

 This plan tracks the most pessimistic adventure gains from consumables.
-You should expect more adventures on average.
+You should expect more adventures on average (realistically, you should get roughly ~15.5adv more on average).

 > Run Start (40 adv remaining) <br/>